ShivangAgr/azure-portfolio/README.md

 # Build and Deploy your first portfolio site with Azure

+You can see the deployed sample website here: [https://jedi-portfolio.azurewebsites.net/](https://jedi-portfolio.azurewebsites.net/)

 These are the User Stories we are going to use to build our portfolio site today.

 1. Portfolio should have a **welcome section** with an id of `#welcome-section`.